Now I know all about whipping egg whites, even pasteurized ones.

 What was the problem?
 It turns out that pasteurization “tightens” the egg white or albumen.
 In order to loosen it and get the whites to whip properly, you need to add a tad of cream of tartar or fresh lemon juice after the whites get foamy, about 1 minute into the whipping process.

 Although I did find this answer easily by googling my question, like my Dad, I had no idea that I should have been asking questions beforehand.

-With my inquiring mind, but without America’s Test Kitchen budget or staff, I tried both methods and compared them to a pasteurized egg white and an ordinary egg white, each whipped without any cream of tartar.
+With my inquiring mind, but without America’s Test Kitchen budget or staff, I tried both methods.
+Then I compared the results to a pasteurized egg white and an ordinary egg white, each whipped without any cream of tartar.

 My Egg White Whipping Experiment

 Of the pasteurized whites, Levy Berenbaum’s ¼ teaspoon cream of tartar per pasteurized egg white yielded the best consistency and whipped up nicely in about 6½ minutes.